nathancarter/weblurch/doc-src/bugs-and-enhancements.md

    check for a loop by finding the same filename or wiki URL nested within itself in the dependency data of a document, and alert the user.
  * Extend the "Add URL dependency" event handler with a "please wait" indicator while the document is being fetched.
+Use the `waiting` method in the `Dialogs` plugin.
+ * There is not yet support for adding dependencies from files in your Dropbox.
+Add this feature.

 ### Groups Plugin